Alice Munro Chair in Creativity

-This position will be a full-time, Limited Term appointment, with an academic rank commensurate with the successful candidate’s qualifications.
+This position will be a full-time, one - to three- year Limited Term appointment, with an academic rank commensurate with the successful candidate’s qualifications.
 The position will reside in the Department of English and Writing Studies, or as a joint appointment with English and Writing Studies and another department in the Faculty, as appropriate.
 The successful candidate will be expected to maintain a vigorous creative/research program, and to contribute to teaching undergraduates, graduate students, and postdoctoral fellows.
-The appointment will be made in accordance with the relevant University policies and will be for a one- to three-year term.
+The appointment will be made in accordance with the relevant University policies.
 Salary will be commensurate with qualifications and experience.
-The position will commence on July 1, 2018 or as negotiated.
+The position will commence on July 1, 2020 or as negotiated.

 The Alice Munro Chair in Creativity will:

 • Lead the creative culture of the Faculty of Arts and Humanities, serving as a mentor and a model;

 • Focus on the production of creative work, alongside a study of creativity;